Verde – Newcastle

 - Do I need to be studying at a particular University or College?

-As long as you are a full time student you can live in one of our Studios regardless of which University or College you study at.
-However, our shared apartments are only let to students studying at Newcastle University.
-If you wish to choose a shared apartment you will need to contact Newcastle University directly.
+As long as you are a full time student you can live in one of our shared apartments or studios regardless of which University or College you study at.

 - Will I need to pay a deposit?